stemar/vagrant-centos-6/README.md

 <http://localhost:8000>

-You see default Centos 6.10 Apache 2 Test Page.
+You see the default Centos 6.10 Apache 2 Test Page.

 #### Check Adminer